woodstockcs/csa-unit-algorithms/video-project.md

 Explain what you're doing in the video using either audio narration or readable signs on the screen.

-Upload your video to your school youtube account and submit the link in the google classroom assignment.
+Upload your video to your school youtube account and submit the link in the google classroom assignment called "Unit 7 Video Project".